AK6DN/rx02_emulator/README.md

 `rx02_emulator` is a hardware/software emulation of a DEC RX02 (or RX01) dual 8" floppy disk drive.
 The software runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX drive interface protocol.

-The emulator simulates two RX02 drives mapped to files on an attached MicroSD card.
+The emulator simulates two RX02/RX01 drives mapped to files on an attached MicroSD card.

 This implementation was originally based on the design at:  http://www.chdickman.com/rx02/ but has been extensively modified for the Arduino and to provide the functionality necessary to pass the DEC RX02 hardware diagnostics.

-Currently this design boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function tests error free.
+Currently this design boots/runs under the PDP-11 XXDP and RT-11 operating systems and the PDP-8 OS/8 operating system.

-Testing to date has been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44, and in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
-I do not have access to RX11, RXV11, or RXV21 boards for testing.
-Limited user testing is ongoing on these other configurations.

 The MicroSD card in the emulator is a FAT32 formatted filesystem, and it can be inserted (offline) into a WindowsPC to copy files to/from the device.
 By default, the files 'RX0.DSK' and 'RX1.DSK' are mapped to drive 0 and 1 on initialization.